ycpcs/fys100-fall2015/labs/lab14.md

 > <a href="img/outbreak.png"><img style="width: 303px;" alt="Outbreak screenshot" src="img/outbreak.png"></a>

 Black dots are healthy individuals, red dots are sick individuals.
 The pink circles around sick individuals represent the radius in which disease transmission can occur.
+The overall percentage of sick individuals is also displayed.

 At the top of the program, you will notice definitions of the following simulation parameters: